praveenshrrma/praveenshrrma/README.md

   </a>
 </p>

-Previously a 100Devs Full-Stack Software Engineer, I am driven by a passion for leveraging technology to solve real-world problems and create meaningful, user-centric solutions.
+Full-Stack Software Engineer, I am driven by a passion for leveraging technology to solve real-world problems and create meaningful, user-centric solutions.
 Visit [my website](https://praveensharrma.netlify.app/) for more information!